rtCamp/transcoder/readme.txt

 Initial release

 == Upgrade Notice ==

+= 1.4.0 =
+Update to users - Discontinuing the Transcoder service and replacing with GoDAM.

 = 1.3.9 =
 Transcoder 1.3.9, with update admin notice to install new GoDAM plugin - with a powerful Digital Asset Management features along with video transcoding services.